MT

 What happens when MT drops below its 200-week moving average?

 MT has crossed below its 200-week moving average 13 times in our data.
-The average one-year return after these crossings was -4.1%, meaning the dips were not reliable buying signals for this particular stock.
+On average, buying at that moment produced a one-year return of +5.3%.
+These dips have historically been decent entry points.
 These episodes lasted 66 weeks on average.

 Is MT a good value right now?